 Michael Zimmerman left Steven Cohen's SAC Capital Advisors in 2005 to found his own investment firm - Prentice Capital Management LP - in New York.
 At SAC he traded retail and consumer stocks for 5 years.
 He has continued to focus on these markets after founding his own firm.
-Zimmerman's main fund, Prentice Capital Partners, invests in public stocks and corporate debt, a strategy that proved to be not very successful, at least in Zimmerman's case.
-In 2008, the fund registered an 88% loss.
-Zimmerman has decided to start fresh and created a new hedge fund - Prentice Capital Management.
-It is a long/short fund that invests only in publicly traded stocks.
-Zimmerman tends to focus on undervalued companies that can gain in value by making changes in the management, strategy or capital structure of the company.
+Zimmerman's main fund, Prentice Capital Partners, invests in public stocks and corporate debt.
+The fund shut down during the 2008-2009 financial crisis.